kul-optec/alpaqa/doxygen/sphinx/source/usage/getting-started.rst

         inner_solver=inner_solver,
     )

-For a full overview and description of all parameters, see the documentation for :cpp:class:`alpaqa::PANOCParams`, :cpp:class:`alpaqa::LBFGSParams`, and :cpp:class:`alpaqa::ALMParams`.
+For a full overview and description of all parameters, see the :ref:`Parameters cpp` page.
+For example, you can find the documentation for :cpp:class:`alpaqa::PANOCParams`, :cpp:class:`alpaqa::LBFGSParams`, and :cpp:class:`alpaqa::ALMParams`.

 Some inner solvers can be configured with alternative fast directions.
 For